sksamuel/scrimage/docs/benchmarks.md

 ==========

-### Benchmarks

 Some noddy benchmarks comparing the speed of rescaling an image.
 I've compared the basic getScaledInstance method in java.awt.Image with ImgScalr and Scrimage.
 ImgScalr delegates to awt.Graphics2D for its rendering.
 Scrimage adapts the methods implemented by Morten Nobel.

 The code is inside src/test/scala/com/sksamuel/scrimage/ScalingBenchmark.scala.